szmazurek/efficient_segmentation/README.md

+# Project rules and requirements
+Objective: create model that can segment fetal brain MRI scans with good Dice score while being energy efficient.
+Models will be evaluated based on Pareto frontier of dice score and energy consumption. <br>
+Hardware where it will be run:
+- 2x CPU Ceon Platinium 8358, 76 cores total
+- 4x NVIDIA A100 with 40 GB of RAM
+- 512 GB RAM
+- 960 GB SSD
+Jury will measure the complete energy consumption of the node. <br>
+They will run docker image with the project, I hope they will soon <br>
+publish it because idk the lib requirements of their OS. <br>

+Original readme below.

 # [E2MIP Challenge](https://e2mip.github.io/), MICCAI 2023
 ## Starting point for E2MIP challenge, task 3: Segmentation of an unknown dataset (fetal brain MRI)